NBISweden/NanoSeq/Docker/README.md

-# Dockerfile for Nanoseq compiled code
+# Dockerfile for Nanoseq custom code

-- The original NanoSeq project provided a Dockerfile for building an image covering all pipeline dependencies

-- This Dockerfile provides only the C/C++ executables and external packages used in the same processes

-- It also updates tools to the latest versions [as of 2025-02-17]
+- For maintainability and readability, this Dockerfile has been limited to strict dependencies of NanoSeq custom code & external tools used alongside custom code.
+Where possible it eliminates the need for external build scripts found in the original project.

-- The image is available on the [GitHub Container Registry](https://github.com/NBISweden/NanoSeq/pkgs/container/nanoseq-src)
+- The image is available on the [GitHub Container Registry](https://github.com/NBISweden/NanoSeq/pkgs/container/nanoseq-src), and is pulled automatically by Apptainer during pipeline execution

+## Changelog

+### 0.93

+- Multi stage build to reduce image size and resolve compiler issues

+- NOTE: these packages were not yet added

+	- bcftools
+	- verifybamid

+### 0.92

+- Include R & dependencies
+- Changed gcc version for R package compilation

+### 0.91

+- Test perl & dependencies

+### 0.9

+- Overhauled test image, revised up to and including compiled c/cpp code, removing external build scripts

+### 0.1

+- Stripped down version of the original Dockerfile/Makefile/build scripts, focusing on getting the C/C++ code to run